 “Headache” by Frank Black

 I first heard this song in the ’90s after Black’s band, The Pixies, broke up (now back together and touring), and I enjoyed the retro look of the video of the time.
 Little did I know, for some reason, I would want to hear the song over and over a decade later.
-I borrowed some of the lyrics for one of my recent photomontages.

 “In the Garage” by Weezer